Home / Whistleblower Practice Areas / Anti-money-laundering and sanctions evasion whistleblowers – attorneys explain rewards & protections

 • Whistleblowers who are convicted of a criminal violation related to the illegal conduct they reported are not eligible for rewards.

-The identities of whistleblowers who report money laundering through the AML program are kept confidential.
+The identities of whistleblowers who report money laundering and sanctions violations through the AML program are kept confidential.

 In addition, the law prohibits employers from retaliating against AML whistleblowers, specifically stating that employers cannot “directly or indirectly, discharge, demote, suspend, threaten, blacklist, harass, or in any other manner discriminate against a whistleblower in the terms and conditions of employment or post-employment.”